 The course has an introductory character and the acquisition of basic knowledge and skills is the main purpose.
 At the end of the course you have (practical) knowledge of prospecting methods, excavation techniques and databases, and various archaeological field registration techniques.
 You are able to report on different field registration techniques on a basic level.

 The course focuses on 3 questions:

-* How?
-How to analyse the results from an excavation?
+How?
 How to create a database?
 How does height measurement work, how do you measure and draw manually?
 How do you use the Total Station and the GPS?

-- Knowledge of the way in which these archaeological data are collected and how they can be analysed;
+Knowledge of the way in which these archaeological data are collected and can be analysed;

-- Ability to design, fill and query a database with archaeological data using the MS Access programme;
+Ability to design, fill and query a database with archaeological data using the MS Access program;

-- Ability to process the data in a report explaining the methods used, and to describe them in accordance with applicable standards and guidelines.
+Processing the data in a report explaining the methods used, and describing them in accordance with applicable standards and guidelines.